how to cut and paste a better planet

 Scratching below the surface with turntable legend DJ Yoda

 The seminal scratch DJ creates a more understanding world with a few samples of his favourite things – including David Lynch, breakfast and autumn leaves

 Turntablist DJ Yoda is often namechecked as one of the top DJs in the world “to see before you die”.
 Well, don’t die just yet, because he’s just released a fifth artist album, on 18 November.
-Class of 2022, you are cordially invited to Prom Night on 18 November.
+Class of 2022, you are cordially invited to Prom Night.

 I first met DJ Yoda – aka Duncan Beiny – in North London in the 1980s; the golden age of hip-hop and the preferred decade of the nostalgia-loving time manipulator, which saw the birth of his namesake, Yoda.
 While we were all watching MTV, Duncan got a summer job to save to buy turntables, and taught himself some serious skills.
 But, as long as I’ve known him, there’s always been one thing he loves as much as music.
 And that’s a good breakfast.

 We’ve devoured eggs everywhere from Sydney to Barcelona, because Duncan does not play around when it comes to the most important meal of the day, and a global tour is a reason to sample a city’s take on it.
 He collects retro cereals as if they were rare vinyl reissues; hundreds adorn his studio walls in London.
 “There are cereal cafes all around the world now,” he says.
 “It makes me happy.”

 As Season 02 of TOPIA Magazine is inspired by The Egg, it seemed right to catch up with the multi-award-winning superstar DJ-slash-egg appreciator who scrambles pop culture clips into mashups to make us feel good.
 “I’ve always found escapism in music and film, and love albums and movies that take you somewhere,” he says.